dasmith/IsisWorld/README.md

 Use the [FSM](http://www.panda3d.org/wiki/index.php/Finite_State_Machines) of Panda3D to do this.
 Possible approach: using Honda's OMICS corpus

+# Kitchen use-cases

+Several tasks for evaluating intelligent agents in IsisWorld.

+## Creating Toast in the Kitchen

-## Low Priority Improvements
+# Other Lower Priority Improvements

+  - Configuration parameters to disable non-essential, CPU intensive visual effects, like the clouds in the sky.
   - Replace Ralph with nicer model(s)
   - Obtain copyright information for all models
   - Multi-client implementation
   - Improving granularity of actions:  kinesthetic grasp, move items between arms, damage to body depending on forces
+  - Adding "scale" parameter to existing perceptual controls
+  - Finer resolution perceptual/motor controls.
-  - Adding animation methods to graphics
+  - Adding rotation-based animation methods to graphics
-  - Configuration parameters to disable non-essential, CPU intensive visual effects, like the clouds in the sky.

 ## Resources for Developers